 File Management on the iPad

-In order to upload files, such as assignments or lab reports, from OneDrive to Canvas, it is necessary to tell OneDrive to open the file in Canvas.
-The following instructions outline how to upload a file into Canvas from OneDrive.
+In order to upload files, such as assignments or lab reports, from OneDrive to the Canvas iPad app, it is necessary to tell OneDrive to open the file in Canvas.

 Step 1: Occurs in OneDrive

 - Tap the … icon and tap Select Items.